 Days out can’t get better if you live in Valencia.
 The proximity to the most stunning mountains means you can go for long mountain hikes in summer and enjoy snowboarding or skiing in winter.

-If you want to enjoy the beach, Valencia offers stunning Mediterranean beaches just South and North of the city.
-The closest Las Arenas beach is just a short journey from the city centre.
+The closest Las Arenas beach is just a short journey from the city center.

 There are plenty of flamenco shows, music festivals, and gastronomic markets throughout the year.

 Seville is home to people from many cultures, with thriving expat communities.

 However, if you want to be near the English school, it will mean living in one of the villages in the Aljarafi area, outside of Seville, close to Bollullos de la Mitación – home of the British School of Seville.

 Seville is also home to two universities which you may find convenient if your child is finishing school and planning further education in Spain.

 Central Seville can be a bit on the pricey side; you might also find there are no properties with pools available for rent or purchase.